William-Verstraeten/adalunatics/index.markdown

 <img src="assets/plots/Chapter_1/Keywords.png" width="800" height="500" class="center"/>

+We then extracted all the quotes from quotebank which contained any of these keywords.
 These are samples of the initially extracted quotes.
 <img src="assets/plots/Chapter_1/Sentence_cloud_1_shorter_copy.png" class="center"/>

+Using Latent Dirichlet Allocation (LDA) we then assigned a topic to each of the previously extracted quotes.
 The topics detected by the LDA were very insightful of the content in the quotes extracted so far.

 We could interpret them as